 Box 17/May 1968 (Lipsey exams memo)

-25th Saturday Assistant Registrar and Tribunal Secretary Robin Dixon writes to Lords Alport and Butler, requesting clarification of their comments in the media over the previous weekend about Communist infiltration in student unrest, and asking for any evidence they might offer to support such claims (see 18th, 20th May, above); Butler’s response is placatory, while Alport remains persistently outraged at the request, nonetheless offering to explain to a small delegation of students ‘the facts of political life as I see them’
+25th Saturday Assistant Registrar and Tribunal Secretary Robin Dixon writes to Lords Alport and Butler, requesting clarification of their comments in the media over the previous weekend about Communist infiltration in student unrest, and asking for any evidence they might offer to support such claims (see 18th, 20th May, above); Butler’s response is placatory, while Alport remains persistently outraged at the request, even following Lord Gifford’s subsequent personal endorsement of Dixon’s request in a letter dated 31st May; Alport nonetheless offers to explain to a small delegation of students ‘the facts of political life as I see them’.

-Locations: Box 9/Tribunal of Enquiry Submissions/ToE Refs 52 (lDixon and Butler) and 63 (Dixon and Gifford to Alport);
+Locations: Box 9/Tribunal of Enquiry Submissions/ToE Ref 52 (Dixon and Butler), Ref 63 (Dixon and Gifford to Alport);